AutoGen runtime authorization

 How does Veto handle GroupChat speaker selection?

-How do I prevent runaway multi-agent loops?
+How do I limit runaway multi-agent loops?

 Does Veto add latency to AutoGen conversations?